Benjamin Van Durme

 - Streaming/Randomized Algorithms

-Benjamin Van Durme is an assistant professor in computer science with a secondary appointment in cognitive science.
+Benjamin Van Durme is an associate professor in computer science with a secondary appointment in cognitive science.
 He is a member of the Center for Language and Speech Processing (CLSP) and leads natural language understanding research at Johns Hopkins University’s Human Language Technology Center of Excellence.

 Van Durme’s work focuses on how computers acquire knowledge about the world, whether it is specific facts (“Johns Hopkins University is located in the city of Baltimore”), or general knowledge (“Universities are attended by students, and are sometimes located in cities”).